 Olga Amsterdamska teaches social studies of science, philosophy of science, and history of medicine in the Science and Technology Studies program at the University of Amsterdam.

 Michael Lynch is Professor in the Department of Science and Technology Studies at Cornell University.

 Judy Wajcman is Professor of Sociology in the Demography and Sociology Program at Australia National University.

-"A truly substantial work, both in size and the breadth of its many contributions.
-It is a rich and valuable guide to much that is transpiring in the field."—Science, Technology & Society
+"Of earlier volumes: "A truly substantial work, both in size and the breadth of its many contributions.
+It is a rich and valuable guide to much that is transpiring in the field."
+Science, Technology & Society"—

 "This Handbook does a superb job making sense of critical terrains where diverse sorts of expertise, bumptious publics, and generative practices of engagement are reshaping knowledges and their consequences under the sign of technoscience.
 It goes without saying that the bibliographies are full and tasty and the scholarly reviews invaluable for anyone who wants to be literate in our capacious field.
 It needs saying that many of the essays succeed in being inspiring, making me remember why a life in STS is worth the price of admission."

 —Donna Haraway, History of Consciousness Department, University of California, Santa Cruz